A city by the sea and a land of quality rice and sake

 North of Tokyo, Niigata is easily accessible by bullet train.

 From Tokyo Station , take the Joetsu Shinkansen to Niigata Station.
 The ride takes about two hours.
-Another option is to take a highway bus from Ikebukuro in Tokyo.
-The ride takes roughly four to five hours.
-Buses also link other major cities to Niigata.
+You can also get there by express bus from Ikebukuro or Shinjuku in Tokyo.
+The journey takes about four or five hours.
+There are also flights and buses to Niigata from other major cities.

 Near Bandai Bridge is Bandai City Rainbow Tower, with an observation deck at 100 meters.
 Food enthusiasts can take in the view of the revolving restaurant on the same floor.